Escape Goat: Gameplay

-Door - if all keys are collected, you can go to the door and press the up arrow key.

 Reception

-Rock, Paper, Shotgun reviewer John Walker recommended the game saying that it was short but enjoyable.
-GamesRadar's Lucas Sullivan also recommended the game: "With the ability to tackle levels at your own pace, and some masterfully-tuned difficulty, we can guarantee that you’ve never played a better goat-centric game."
+Rock Paper Shotgun reviewer John Walker recommended the game saying that it was short but enjoyable.
+GamesRadar+s Lucas Sullivan also recommended the game: "With the ability to tackle levels at your own pace, and some masterfully-tuned difficulty, we can guarantee that you’ve never played a better goat-centric game."

 Legacy

 A sequel to the game titled Escape Goat 2 was announced in January 2013 and released on March 24, 2014.
 The game has a new art style, new puzzles, and new magical hats which grant the player character various powers.
 Escape Goat 2 was published and promoted by Double Fine Productions' publishing label Double Fine Presents.
 A PlayStation 4 port was released in October 2014.